supershabam/nop/README.md

 }
 ```

-### feel like calling a function, but don't want it to do anything
+### feel like calling a function, but don't want it to do anything and don't want to create it myself
 ```javascript
 var nop = require('nop');